 1. Round up the number

 2. Multiply from left to right

 4. Subtract the numbers from the previous two steps

-If you try doing these same calculations on paper, the way you normally do, you will see that it takes more time than what it takes you now to do it in your head.
-If you don't have the speed yet, don't worry.
+If you try doing this the way you normally do it on paper, you will realize that it takes more time than what it takes you now to do it in your head.
+If you don’t have the speed yet, don’t worry.
 It will come with practice.
-There are workbooks at the end of this post that will give you tons of practice.
+There are mental multiplication practice exercises and worksheets at the end that you can download and practice.

 Now you try multiplying 96 x 7.
-The procedure to arrive at this answer is the same as before and you can find it below:
+The procedure is the same as before and you can find it below:

-We looked a multiplication using a 1 digit multiplier.
-Let us look at a 2 digit multiplier now.
-The multiplication tricks we saw earlier can be applied here.
-Let us look at how to apply the multiplication tricks with an example.
+Let us now look at how to do mental multiplication for 2 digit numbers now.
+The multiplication tricks we saw earlier needs to be slightly modified.
+Let us see how to do that with an example.
 Multiply 36 x 32.